StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/One-Way ANOVA.md

 SSE = ∑ (n−1)
 s2

-Let's break down the variables:
+Here is a break down the variables:

 F = Anova Coefficient